 Fortunately, hair can grow back again even without treatment as the stem cells that give rise to hair follicles are not destroyed.
-AA may be hereditary as statistics have shown that 1 in 5 patients with AA have at least one family member with the condition.
+AA may be hereditary as statistics have shown that 1 in 5 patients with AA has at least one family member with the condition.
 A GP will check your medical history of any autoimmune conditions as many AA patients may also suffer from autoimmune conditions and medicinal treatment with drugs like Finasteride (Propecia) is not suitable for patients with this type of alopecia.
-Absence of any autoimmune diseases will more likely point towards male pattern baldness or androgenetic alopecia which can be treated with drugs.
+The absence of any autoimmune diseases will more likely point towards male pattern baldness or androgenetic alopecia which can be treated with drugs.

 Is it normal to lose hair on a daily basis?